They all laughed at Christopher Columbus

 When he said the world was round...

-Christopher Columbus was probably born in Genoa, a northern Italian republic, around 1436.
-It is not historically certain specifically where he was born, or even if he was of Italian descent, but most historians agree that he was born in Genoa.
+It is not historically certain where Christopher Columbus was born, or even if he was of Italian descent, but most historians agree that he was born in Genoa, a northern Italian republic, around 1436.
 His father was Domenico Colombo and his mother was Suzanna Fontanarossa.
 The family surname changes through languages, in Spanish it is Colon, Colomb in French, Columbus in English and Colombo in Italian.
 Some people say that he preferred the English version, as it is close to the Latin 'Columba', meaning dove, which he fancied himself as, thinking of himself as a messenger of Christianity.
 Similarly, some think that he took the name Christopher over the Italian Cristóbal because it was similar to Christ.
-He was baptized as Christopher Colombo in Italy, in any case.
-Christopher was a devout Christian.
+As a devout Christian, he was baptized as Christopher Colombo in Italy, in any case.

 I went to sea from the most tender age and have continued in a sea life to this day.
 Whoever gives himself up to this art wants to know the secrets of Nature here below.
 It is more than forty years that I have been thus engaged.
 Wherever any one has sailed, there I have sailed.

-History is sketchy about his early years at sea and much of his early life.
+History is similarly sketchy about his early years at sea and much of his early life.
 He apparently made several voyages around the known world with a member of his family, an experienced sailor named Colon el Mozo.
 At one time, he seems to have been a pirate, but this is not known for sure.
 He did various sailing jobs, gaining experience and knowledge about navigation and sailing.
 In one voyage, he sailed to Guinea and noticed that the winter winds off of Africa's Gold Coast blew from the east.
 This would later be important to him.
-Sometime in the early 1470s, he is supposed to have fought in a bloody battle, in which the ship he was in charge of set fire to a Venetian vessel, risking the ship exploding.
-Columbus jumped overboard and landed on the shore near Lisbon, Portugal.
+Sometime in the early 1470s, he is supposed to have fought in a bloody battle in which the ship he was in charge of set fire to a Venetian vessel, risking the ship exploding.
+Columbus jumped overboard and came ashore near Lisbon, Portugal.

 Columbus spent much of the 1470s as a draftsman, illustrating for books and drawing maps (which, by today's standards are very inaccurate), but he still sailed the seas, as it was his true passion.
 When he could, he learned about the geography of the world for his maps and sailing.
 He was generally financially supported by his friends and family.